-Coup For China: World’s Largest Free Trade Agreement Singed By 15 Asia-Pacific Countries
+Coup For China: World’s Largest Free Trade Agreement Signed By 15 Asia-Pacific Countries

 China’s Space Program, Satellites for Tech Experiments, and ‘Internet of Things’ (IoT)

+A Pakistani defense analyst says, “The Center of Gravity (China-centric) of a new world order is gravitating toward Asia.
+US should be worried and same goes for Europe”.

+According to him, China is making smart moves…”it has already laid out Eurasian land routes in the shape of rail links to keep Europe interested but through China”.
+“And by default Russians must be grinning”.

-The agreement which will lower tariffs and open up the services trade within the bloc does not include the United States and is viewed as a Chinese-led alternative to a now-defunct Washington trade initiative.
+The agreement will lower tariffs and open up the services trade within the bloc –it does not include the United States and is viewed as a Chinese-led alternative to a now-defunct Washington trade initiative.

-After the virtual signing of Agreement, Chinese Premier Li Keqiang said, “Under the current global circumstances, the fact the RCEP has been signed…brings a ray of light and hope amid the clouds”.

-“It clearly shows that multilateralism is the right way, and represents the right direction of the global economy and humanity’s progress.”
+After the virtual signing of Agreement, Chinese Premier Li Keqiang said, “It clearly shows that multilateralism is the right way, and represents the right direction of the global economy and humanity’s progress.”

+The analyst from Asia-Pacific says RCEP also presents a multileralist challenge to the increasingly uni- and bilateralist USA.

+“Will the future President Biden reverse Donald Trump’s insularity?.
+Will Congress support such a reversal when Republicans still hold the majority in the Senate?
+Will the rest of the world simply forget the impact of the Trump years and accept US leadership as if nothing has happened?
+These questions are looking for answers”, he says.

 Signatories to the agreement said they hoped New Delhi would rejoin in the future, acknowledging its “strategic importance” to the deal which already covers more than two billion people.